20201028/SKC/README.md

-Here is the source code of paper *Skyline Keyword-Aware Community Search on Semantic and Structure*
+Here is the source code of paper *Keyword-Aware Skyline Community Search on Semantics and Structure*

 ### Example of compiling and running (Linux)